SakunthalaYahampath/merge-conflict-assignment/README.md

-# Title from Person A - First Change
+# Person A - Second Local Change